wkukka1/ai-autograding-feedback/README.md

 Currently, jupyter notebook, pdf, and python assignments are supported.

 ## Prompts
+The user can use this argument to specify which predefined prompt they wish the model to use.
 To view the predefined prompts, navigate to the ai_feedback/data/prompts folder.
 Each prompt is stored as a JSON object with the following structure:

 ```json